MondliButhelezi/airbnb-clone-project/README.md

 Responsible for implementing the core application logic, REST and GraphQL APIs, authentication systems, and feature modules like bookings, reviews, and payments.

 ### 🗃️ Database Administrator (DBA)
-Designs and maintains the database schema, enforces data integrity, creates indexes for optimization, and ensures data backups and security policies are in place.
+Designs and maintains the database schema, enforces data integrity, creates indexes for optimisation, and ensures data backups and security policies are in place.

 ### 🚀 DevOps Engineer
 Sets up and maintains the infrastructure for continuous integration and delivery (CI/CD), manages containerization with Docker, and handles deployment and environment monitoring.